sk-ys/redmine_enhanced_ux/README.md

 - Show only opened issues - Filter the issue list to show only open issues using a checkbox.
 - Simple menu bar - Simplify the top menu and application menu for a more compact experience.
 - Two pane mode - Split the screen into two panes for easier multitasking.
 - Auto reload - Automatically reload the page at the specified interval.
+Supports URL parameter `auto_reload` to enable auto-reload with a custom interval (e.g., `?auto_reload=30` for 30-second intervals).
 - Fixes for RTL design - RTL design fixes for some pages (excluding Gantt chart).

 ## Installation